Dom10k/Discord-Nuke-Bot/README.md

 Discord nuke bot

 Requirements:
-You will need Python 3 or above to run this.
-You will need to pip install discord
-You will need a discord bot
+You will need a discord bot token

 How to use :
-Put your discord id were it says #YOUR DISCORD ID HERE Put your bot token were it says YOUR BOT TOKEN HERE Then run the file
+Put your bot token were it says YOUR BOT TOKEN HERE Put your discord id were it says YOUR DISCORD ID HERE Then run the file